Xalgorithms/general-documentation/README.md

 disclosure-controlled multi-scale data generation for real-time or trend analytics.

-# INTELLECTUAL RIGHTS & LICENSING
+# Intellectual Rights & Licensing

 Xalgorithms Alliance aligns with both the demand-side perspective of The Free Software Definition (i.e. user freedoms), and the supply-side